clinch/elevation/README.md

 In this problem, a single Elevator object exists which can move up and down within an elevator shaft.
 Controlling the elevator is relatively simple; you can move the elevator to any floor and when stopped on the floor, passengers can embark and disembark.

-Passengers will issue two requests to the elevator controller.
+**Passengers will issue two requests** to the elevator controller.
 The first request will be the floor where they are waiting and the request will also have an associated direction.
 Once the elevator has positioned itself on the requested floor and stopped, the passenger will issue his/her second request for the destination floor.
 Finally, once the destination floor has been reached, the passenger will disembark.

 # Task

+**You must only change controllers.js**.
+Your final solution should not have modified any other files.

+Feel free to create more input test files in the *data* directory.
+If you have a test file that would be beneficial to other people, please share it.

-Create an ElevatorController class to accept requests from passengers and move the elevator in an efficient way, while keeping passengers happy.
+Create an elevator controller class to accept requests from passengers and move the elevator in an efficient way, while keeping passengers happy.
+A sample controller has already been provided for you in controllers.js.
+Feel free to rip it apart as needed.

-Your solution will be analyzed completely on how happy your passengers are at the end of their trip.
+Your solution will be analyzed entirely on how happy your passengers are at the end of their trips.
 Remember this as you come up with your solution.

 # Definitions